Internships - UK

 Share plans – one or two share plans are available, depending on the length of your internship.

 Flexible working hours – allowing you to balance your work and home life.

-Holidays – one-year interns receive 25 days’ paid holiday leave, plus any bank holidays; summer interns receive 0.5 days per week (typically 5.5 days in total), plus any bank holidays.
+Holidays – one-year interns receive 25 days’ paid holiday leave, plus bank holidays; summer interns receive 0.5 days per week (typically 5.5 days in total), plus bank holidays.
 Any leave not taken is paid in lieu at the end of your internship.

 Sports facilities – some BP locations have their own sports facilities or have arranged reduced rates at local facilities.

 Networking opportunities – work and social activities will help you to build networks with graduates and understand graduate life at BP.

 Discounts – on a range of goods and services, plus a subsidized restaurant at most BP locations.